-- The MS(PEG)n series of PEGylation reagents can selectively react at a protein's free amino sites to improve solubility and bioactivity. - The UltiMate 3000 x2 Dual RSLC system with a dual gradient pump enables simple configuration for an online 2D LC system. - The Corona ultra RS detector can be used in combination with a 2D LC configuration to qualify and quantify both the PEGylated product and the residual PEGylation reagents and byproducts. - The use of user defined program methods with Chromeleon software permits sample preparation and reaction quenching to be performed on the autosampler tray in a highly controlled fashion. - Online sample monitoring of the reaction process allows for consistent degree of protein PEGylation.
+- The use of MS(PEG)n series of PEGylation reagents can selectively label a protein at their free amino sites to improve solubility and bioactivity. - The UltiMate[TM] 3000 x2 Dual RSLC system with a dual gradient pump enables simple configuration for an on-line 2D LC system. - The Corona ultra RS detector can be used in combination with the 2D LC configuration to qualify and quantify both the PEGylated product and the residual PEGylation reagents and byproducts. - The use of user defined program methods with ChromeleonTM software permits sample preparation and reaction quenching to be performed on the autosampler tray in a highly controlled fashion. - On-line sample monitoring of the reaction process allows for consistent degree of protein PEGylation.